Siege of Ranthambore (1568): Siege

 The siege of Ranthambore began on 8 February 1568, an elite Mughal force of 5,000 captured an 8-mile circumference around Ranthambore Fort.
 Akbar then led an army of more than 30,000 Mughals bringing along with themselves some of the largest cannons ever built in the Mughal Empire.
 Akbars ranks expanded to over 70,000 within weeks of the siege.

 Akbar set up the Red imperial tent in front of the hill that led to the gateway into Ranthambore Fort.
 Akbar then armed his camp with massive cannons, three of which were more than 15 ft long.
 Akbar then ordered his men to capture three nearby rocky outcrops, Akbar then placed cannon batteries on those positions. it was from these three positions that Akbar bombarded Ranthambore Fort, which was perched on top of a steep rock cliff.

 As the siege continued Akbar placed even bigger cannons and high velocity mortars on the two rocky outcrops facing Ranthambore Fort.
 Akbar also ordered his men to begin constructing sabats, or covered ways, in order to allow the army to move nearer to the enemy.
 Within weeks the sabats allowed Akbar's men to gain control of areas just underneath the steep slope of Ranthambore Fort.
 The Mughals built prefabricated walls to protect their gains around the fort and then placed highly accurate narrow barreled long-cannons that were about 20–25 ft in length.
 The long-cannons and volley guns that were effectively utilized during the siege were known to have been designed by the prestigious inventor Fathullah Shirazi.

 As a result of such close bombardment flames began to shoot out from the buildings within the fort's walls and the sky was black with smoke, even war elephants within the fort went rogue.
 It was during this stage that Akbar personally massed soldiers near the gates of the fort and was ready to advance on the fort.

 Finally on 21 March 1568, Rao Surjan Hada opened the gate of Ranthambore Fort and allowed the Mughal Army to enter after he collected statues of Hindu deities from the temples and personally welcomed Akbar into Ranthambore Fort.
 Akbar then invited Rao Surjan Hada to his imperial camp and in the evening of that very day Rao Surjan Hada, the ruler of Ranthambhor, submitted to the Mughal Emperor Akbar, after a fiercely fought campaign of immense strategic importance to the expansion of the Mughal Empire.
 Akbar then seated on a throne under a canopy, when Rao Surjan Hada bowed in submission before him.

 Mehtar Khan was then appointed by Akbar to be the commander of the Mughal garrison at Ranthambore Fort after Rao Surjan Hada was sent to Bundi.

 Aftermath

-After being besieged for more than a month Rai Surjan Hada and his Hindu Rajputs eventually surrendered Ranthambore Fort, which was considered to be impregnable.
+After surrendering the fort, a meeting of negotiations was held between Rao Surjan Singh and Man Singh I, accompanied by Akbar.
+The Rao signed an alliance treaty with the Mughal Empire demanding some following main conditions: